-We reached really early, at about 7 am, because it is recommended on most sites and reviews, if one didn’t have an Express Pass, the next best option would be to be crazy early.
-And so we waited for over an hour, which, ironically, was longer than the waiting time for each and every of the rides we rode.
+We reached really early, at about 7 am, because it is recommended on most sites and reviews, if you want to go to Universal Studios Japan without Express Pass, the next best option is to be crazy early.
+We waited for over an hour, which, ironically, was longer than the waiting time for each and every of the rides we rode.
 When the gates finally opened, indeed, everyone made a mad dash to The Wizarding World of Harry Potter, but it turned out to be a waste of our energy, it was pretty far from the entrance and it wasn’t open yet when we reached.
 The staff really could have been more helpful by telling us in the beginning before we entered the park, since they should known that it is the first place most people would head to.

 But it was the only slight bummer for the day, the rest of the day was fantastic.
 It turned out that the theme park wasn’t that busy, and we didn’t need timed entry tickets to enter.
 Usually, timed entry tickets are required to enter, and you can only enter once with the ticket, because Harry Potter is extremely popular with everyone.
 After all, JK Rowling became a billionaire from writing the series.
 But we were so fortunate that there wasn’t a need for timed entry tickets, meaning that we could visit it multiple times.
 Which of course, I grabbed hold of this rare opportunity.

 Soar like a Flying Dinosaur